protocol/research-website/content/authors/trent-davis/_index.md

 # quote: "Experiencing the world through endless second hand information isn't enough.
 If we want authenticity, we have to initiate it." - Travis Rice
 ---

 Trent joined Protocol Labs in April 2021 after spending time working at Cornell University and helping develop the Smart Contract Research Forum.
-He recevied his MSc in Applied Economics and Management from Cornell where he focused on consumer, agricultural, and development economics.
-Before starting graduate school Trent spent two years living in the Peruvian jungle working with coffee and pineapple farmers to increase their access to markets.
-Outside of tech research Trent is passionate about both sustainable coffee farming and wine production.
+He received his MSc in Applied Economics and Management from Cornell, where he focused on consumer, agricultural, and development economics.
+Before starting graduate school, Trent spent two years living in the Peruvian jungle working with coffee and pineapple farmers to increase their access to markets.
+Outside of tech research, Trent is passionate about both sustainable coffee farming and wine production.
 Eventually he hopes to one day own and operate a coffee farm, but until then he is excited to push the boundaries of open source technology and research!